madminer-tool/madminer-tutorial/content/preliminaries.md

 ```bash
 docker run -p 8888:8888 -v ~/madminer_shared:/home/shared -it madminertool/docker-madminer-all /bin/bash
 ```
+(If you are using Docker Toolbox on windows, see section below.)

 Now you have a prompt inside the container.
 See what's there and then go into the `shared` directory